What this program offers

 Active participation

-For this CFP, project participants (Seniors) have defined roles and activities that they are expected to do as part of the funded project.
+For this Call for Proposals (CFP), project participants (Seniors) have defined roles and activities that they are expected to do as part of the funded project.
 Seniors are active partners rather than being passive.
+Seniors should be fully engaged and contributing meaningfully to the project, discussion, or event, rather than passively observing.

 Administration Fees